bundlecraft-io/bundlecraft/docs/adr-0002-fetch.md

 ## 🔟 Decision

-**Decision:** Proceed with designing and implementing the `fetch` layer as an *optional but officially supported* first stage in the BundleCraft pipeline.
+**Decision:** Implement the `fetch` layer as an officially supported first stage in the BundleCraft pipeline.

 **Rationale:**